grachetp/grachetp/README.md

 I live in Rondonópolis, Mato Grosso
 I've been programming since I was **15 years** old and my first learned programming language was Python 3

-Currently I'm **19 years old** and programming in C#  and I am learning programming in C # and .NET framework
+Currently I'm **19 years old** and programming in C#  and I am learning programming in C #, .NET and Vue.Js